This guide will show you how to create and publish Laravel project and MySQL database with MDB GO.

 In order to create a new database you need to run the following command:

 Now you need to provide your user data and then the database details.
 Please provide the values of your choice.
 For example:

 ?
 Enter username thor ?
 Enter password Mjolnir_1 ?
 Repeat password Mjolnir_1 ?
 Enter database name todo_app ?
 Enter description Database for the TODO app

 Note: the password must contain at least one uppercase letter, one lowercase letter, one number, one special symbol and have minimum length of 8.

 Please notice that in the command output the username and database name slightly differs from what you provided earlier.
 Don't worry - it's OK.
 A few random characters have been added to these values to randomize them and improve security of your database credentials.

 Important: Do not close your terminal window until you save your credentials somewhere.
 This is the only time we will show you your database password.
-If you won't save it you'll loose it.
+If you don't save it you'll lose it.

 In order to initialize and use predefined Laravel starter run the following command:

 Laravel starter from the list that shows up.